15th September, 2020

 Unfortunately, if you can't find someone to come out quickly and water continues to cascade into your home, the damage can soon run into hundreds, if not thousands, of pounds.

-According to the Association of British Insurers (ABI), the trade body for the insurance industry, insurers pay out around £2.5m every day to customers who’ve made ‘escape of water’ claims on their home insurance.
+According to the Association of British Insurers (ABI), the trade body for the insurance industry, insurers pay out around £1.8 million every day to customers who’ve made ‘escape of water’ claims on their home insurance.
 Nearly one in five claims made on buildings and contents insurance is for damage caused by leaks.

-Although many escape of water claims happen in winter months due to frozen pipes that have burst (during freezing weather spells as many as 3,500 claims have been recorded for burst pipe damage in a single day, costing the average household £7,000) there are plenty of other reasons why leaks occur.
+However, there are plenty of other reasons why leaks occur.
 Often poorly-installed washing machines or dishwashers can result in leaks, as can water seeping out from under the bath or shower, or from storage tanks in the loft.

 According to the ABI: "The smallest of leaks can quickly become a torrent and cause some very expensive and disruptive damage.
 Don't overlook or underestimate the warning signs.
 Ensuring that domestic water appliances are properly installed and well-maintained, especially as people go on their summer breaks, will greatly reduce the risk of expensive damage to your home."